 4.1.1.2 Dynamic Characteristic

-(a) Start time Test.

-Using signal generator to control the LP5097, and record the waveform of point A and B, read out the start time.

-WAVEFORM

-Start Time:

 (B) Ripple wave when heavy load.

 Using electrical loader to simulate 100mA load, and set the input voltage as 3.7V, record the waveform of point A and B, read out the peak to peak voltage.